Symmetric multifield oscillons: Stability Analysis

 \subsection{Extension of the V-K criterion}

 In Section~\ref{sec:expansion} we have already shown that this system supports oscillons of the form \beq

 \eeq where the frequency\footnote{In several oscillon studies, the frequency is taken to be of the form $\omega =\sqrt{1-c\cdot h^2}$, where $h$ is the oscillon height and $c$ is some ${\cal O}(1)$ constant.
-This matches our expression to lowest order in perturbation theory when $h\propto \epsilon \ll 1$, which is true in the context of the small amplitude analysis used to construct oscillon solutions.} is $\omega = 1 - {\epsilon^2}\alpha/{2}$.
+This matches our expression to lowest order in perturbation theory when $h\propto \epsilon \ll 1$, which is true in the context of the small amplitude analysis used to construct oscillon solutions.} is $\omega = 1 - \alpha {\epsilon^2}/{2}$.
 The symmetry of the system dictates that we have $a(\rho) =\pm b(\rho)$, as we have discussed in Section~\ref{sec:expansion}.
 This allows us to turn Eqs.~\eqref{eq:phichiosc} into a single-variable system in order to derive and extend the V-K criterion, similarly to what was done in Ref.~\cite{Amin:2010jq} for single-field oscillons.
-For clarity, we will separately analyze the two cases of oscillons where the two fields oscillate either in phase ($a=b$) or out of phase ($a=-b$).
+Within the validity of the VK criterion, oscillons are stable with respect to long-wavelength perturbations if and only if $dN/d\alpha > 0$, where \beq N = \int a^2(\rho) d^3\rho \, . \eeq We present the details of the derivation in Appendix~\ref{app:VK}.
+Fig.~\ref{fig:VKrelations} shows the regions of stability, based on Eq.~\eqref{eq:Ndef}.